Admissions & Prospective Students

 Do I have to pay for my child’s uniform?

-Each student will be provided with 2 City on a Hill shirts.
+Each student will be provided with two City on a Hill shirts.
 The rest of the uniform is the family’s responsibility to secure.
 The uniform is black, navy or khaki bottoms, black belt and black shoes.
 (No sneakers unless permitted by individual campus).
 For more information, please read the full policy.
-Please see each campus’ school page for their specific uniform policies and how to order online.
-Families may purchase more City on a Hill shirt, sweaters and other swag from their respective schools.
+Please see each campus’ school page for instructions on how to order uniforms.
+Families may purchase more City on a Hill shirts, sweaters and other swag from their respective schools.

 What are the office hours at the school?